Anuj579/icecreams-corner-web-app/README.md

   - Existing users can sign in to their accounts.

 - **Shopping Cart:**
-  - Users can filter icecreams by name.
+  - Users can filter ice creams by name.
   - Users can add ice creams to their shopping cart.
-  - The cart allows users to select quantities.
+  - Quantities can be selected, and there's a limit of 6 quantities per ice cream per order.

 - **Placing Orders:**
   - Securely place orders for delicious ice creams.
+  - Each ice cream quantity is limited to 6 per order.

 - **Order History:**
-  - Users can view their order history, making it easy to keep track of their favorite treats.
+  - Users can view their order history.

 - **Responsive Design:**
   - The web app is designed to be responsive, providing a seamless experience across various screen sizes—from small screens to large desktop displays.